-Ascending Path has a yurt office in the summer, May-Sept, located in the tram terminal cul-de-sac on the backside of the Hotel Alyeska in Girdwood.
+For 14 years, Ascending Path had a yurt located in the tram terminal cul-de-sac on the backside of the Hotel Alyeska in Girdwood.
 We have grown out of this space and are now in an exciting new basecamp in Girdwood.
 Some old directions might send you here.
 Go to the Lobby!

 It is a good idea to start your vacation with Ascending Path in hiking shape.
 Our guides will customize the tour based on your fitness level but we want to make sure you enjoy your vacation as much as possible- so being ready to hike, climb or paddle is key!
 Please read the below suggestions: